 The root CA certificate that vSphere Virtual Machine Encryption uses is a self-signed certificate that is stored in a separate store in the VMware Endpoint Certificate Store (VECS) on the vCenter Server system.

 - Navigate to the vCenter Server.

-- Click Configure and select Key Providers under Security.
+- Click Configure and select Key Management Servers.

-- Select the key provider with which you want to establish a trusted connection.
+- Select the KMS instance with which you want to establish a trusted connection.